Chaos-Camp/RALPH/README.md

 Post the test's completion, results will be stowed away in a CSV file named following the URL's sanitized format, ending with `_results.csv`.
 This file will subsequently be uploaded to the Google Cloud Storage bucket designated earlier.

+## Releases
+For precompiled binaries and release notes, please check out the Releases section.

 ## Contributing

 For those interested in contributing, please adhere strictly to Go's coding conventions and recognized best practices when submitting your pull requests.